 Important Reminder: Privacy vs. Confidentiality

-The Dean of Students Office, including the Student Life Team, is NOT a confidential office.
-We are mandated reporters and work with other offices on a need-to-know basis.
+The Dean of Students Office, including the Student Life Team, is NOT a confidential office/source.
+The staff are mandated reporters for matters of Title IX and other federal mandates for abuse.
+The staff also work with other offices on-campus when there is a legitmate educational interest of staff from both areas.
 For confidential reporting/resources please visit the Center for Counseling and Psychological Health, Center for Women and Community, University Health Services, or Student Legal Services Office.